-Based on the analysis for Metro Code 3.01.0120(b)(1)(A), below, there is insufficient land available in the current UGB for about 32,400 housing units.
+Based on the analysis for Metro Code 3.01.0120(b)(1)(A), there is insufficient land available in the current UGB for about 32,400 housing units.
 Urban reserve areas with a proposed urban reserve plan under Council consideration in 1998 would provide less than 10,000 units.
 Even if all these proposed urban reserve plans are approved in 1998, there is insufficient land available that satisfies the requirements of an urban reserve plan to meet the statutory requirement for 1998 that land for one-half the need, or about 16,200 units, be added to the UGB.

 Under these circumstances, this provision of the Metro Code provides that the Metro Council may consider first tier lands where a city or county commits to complete and adopt such an urban reserve plan.
 Documentation must be provided to support its commitment to complete a conceptual plan for the urban reserve area.
-URAs 4 and 5 are first tier land.
+URAs 14 and 15 are first tier lands.

-For URAs 4 and 5, the Cities of Portland and Gresham have provided the Metro Council with letters stating that they have committed to complete a conceptual plan.
-The cities' letters of November 16, 1998, and November 24, 1998, respectively provide a work program, timeline for completion and funding for the planning.
-The November 24, 1998 staff report identifies information about grants to shorten the planning timeframes in those commitment letters.
-With these grants, the Council accepts this demonstration of commitment and finds that 3.01.015(e) is satisfied.
+For URAs 14 and 15, Clackamas County has provided the Metro Council with a letter stating that it has committed to complete a conceptual plan.
+The city's letter of November 12, 1998, provides a work program, timeline for completion and funding for the planning.
+The Council accepts this demonstration of commitment and finds that 3.01.015(e) is satisfied.